MarkFlow

 Converting Tables and Databases from Notion Markdown

 Notion exports tables as GFM pipes, e.g., | Name | Value |\n|------|-------|\n| API | v2.0 |, which converters render as Word grids with auto-resized columns.
-Databases become CSV companions; import via Word's "Insert Object" for linked editing.
+Databases become separate files; import via Word's "Insert Object" for linked editing.

 Troubleshooting merged cells: Notion doesn't support them natively, so simulate with spanned rows in Markdown.
-In data-heavy workflows, like analytics dashboards, I've merged CSVs post-export using Python's pandas for dynamic updates before DOCX insertion—preserving sorts and filters that static Markdown loses.
+In data-heavy workflows, like analytics dashboards, I've merged data post-export using Python's pandas for dynamic updates before DOCX insertion—preserving sorts and filters that static Markdown loses.

 Incorporating Images, Embeds, and Code Blocks